 Balzac’s serves fancy lattes and delicious snacks with a hipster vibe.
 It also has a stunning interior and a relaxing patio for people watching as you’re sipping on your coffee.
 For a quirkier experience, you can check out the Arena Coffee Bar located in the Sports Gallery.
 After all, coffee goes well with hockey.

-What makes a visit to the Distillery even more fun, is the number of little shops tucked inside the old buildings.
+Numerous little shops tucked inside the old buildings make visiting the Distillery even more fun.
 From home decor, arts and crafts to fashion, shoes and food, there is no shortage of unique shops.

 At certain times throughout the year, you’ll find a number of outdoor vendors, artisan markets and stalls to shop to your heart’s content.
 The stores offer a unique blend of offerings that make any shopping expedition a success.